Burzynski Clinic

-The Burzynski Clinic is a clinic selling an unproven cancer treatment, which has been characterized as harmful quackery.
+The Burzynski Clinic is an American clinic selling an unproven cancer treatment, which has been characterized as harmful quackery.
 It was founded in 1976 and is located in Houston, Texas, in the United States.
 It offers a form of chemotherapy originally called "antineoplaston therapy" devised by the clinic's founder Stanislaw Burzynski in the 1970s.
 Antineoplaston is Burzynski's term for a group of urine-derived peptides, peptide derivatives, and mixtures.
 There is no accepted scientific evidence of benefit from antineoplaston combinations for various diseases, and the Clinic's claimed successes have not been replicated by independent researchers.
 The therapy has been rebranded in various ways over the years to mirror fashions in medicine, for example as a kind of "immunotherapy".
-The therapy is administered through the ruse of running a large numbers of clinical trials, which long-time Burzynski lawyer Richard Jaffe has described as "a joke".
+The therapy is administered through the ruse of running a large numbers of clinical trials, which long-time Burzynski lawyer Richard Jaffe described as "a joke".

 The clinic has been the focus of criticism primarily due to the way its antineoplaston therapy is promoted, the costs for people with cancer participating in trials of antineoplastons and problems with the way these trials are run.
 Legal cases have been brought as a result of the sale of the therapy without regulatory approval.

 Burzynski is also the president and founder of a pharmaceutical company, the Burzynski Research Institute, which manufactures his antineoplaston drugs.